skalenetwork/mirage-manager/SPEC.md

 - `getStakedToNodeAmountFor(NodeId node, address holder)`: Get amount staked to a node by a user.
 - `getTotalInExitQueueFor(address user)`: Get total amount in exit queue for a user.
 - `getTotalInExitQueue()`: Get total amount in exit queue (all users).
-- `getUnlockedExitRequestFor(address user, uint255 fromIndex)`: Get first found unlocked exit request for a user - starts searching from `fromIndex`, and finish search in the end or after 20 requests.
+- `getUnlockedExitRequestFor(address user, uint255 fromIndex)`: Get first found unlocked exit request for a user - starts searching from `fromIndex`, and finish search in the end or after MAX_ITERATIONS requests.
 - `isNodeEnabled(NodeId node)`: Returns if node is enabled.
 - `isRequestUnlocked(uint256 requestId)`: Returns if a request is unlocked and ready to claim.